liana-p/narrat-engine/README.md

 ### Multiple demo games

 There are multiple demo games and it's possible to add new ones.
-For example `npm run rpg` will run the `rpg` demo.
-Demos are in the `examples` folder.
+For example `pnpm run rpg`will run the`rpg`demo.
+Demos are in the`examples` folder.

 Running a specific demo is done by changing an environment variables.
 See the scripts in `package.json` for how to run a specific demo.